webpack/webpack-cli/OPTIONS.md

   --module-generator-asset-resource-filename <value>                                 Specifies the filename template of output files on disk.
 You must **not** specify an absolute path here, but the path may contain folders separated by '/'!
 The specified path is joined with the value of the 'output.path' option to determine the location on disk.
   --module-generator-asset-resource-output-path <value>                              Emit the asset in the specified folder relative to 'output.path'.
 This should only be needed when custom 'publicPath' is specified to match the folder structure there.
   --module-generator-asset-resource-public-path <value>                              The 'publicPath' specifies the public URL address of the output files when referenced in a browser.
+  --module-generator-css-exports-only                                                Avoid generating and loading a stylesheet and only embed exports from css into output javascript files.
+  --no-module-generator-css-exports-only                                             Negative 'module-generator-css-exports-only' option.
+  --module-generator-css-auto-exports-only                                           Avoid generating and loading a stylesheet and only embed exports from css into output javascript files.
+  --no-module-generator-css-auto-exports-only                                        Negative 'module-generator-css-auto-exports-only' option.
+  --module-generator-css-global-exports-only                                         Avoid generating and loading a stylesheet and only embed exports from css into output javascript files.
+  --no-module-generator-css-global-exports-only                                      Negative 'module-generator-css-global-exports-only' option.
+  --module-generator-css-module-exports-only                                         Avoid generating and loading a stylesheet and only embed exports from css into output javascript files.
+  --no-module-generator-css-module-exports-only                                      Negative 'module-generator-css-module-exports-only' option.
   --module-no-parse <value...>                                                       A regular expression, when matched the module is not parsed.
 An absolute path, when the module starts with this path it is not parsed.
   --module-no-parse-reset                                                            Clear all items provided in 'module.noParse' configuration.
 Don't parse files matching.
 It's matched against the full resolved request.
   --module-parser-asset-data-url-condition-max-size <value>                          Maximum size of asset that should be inline as modules.
 Default: 8kb.
+  --module-parser-css-named-exports                                                  Use ES modules named export for css exports.
+  --no-module-parser-css-named-exports                                               Negative 'module-parser-css-named-exports' option.
+  --module-parser-css-auto-named-exports                                             Use ES modules named export for css exports.
+  --no-module-parser-css-auto-named-exports                                          Negative 'module-parser-css-auto-named-exports' option.
+  --module-parser-css-global-named-exports                                           Use ES modules named export for css exports.
+  --no-module-parser-css-global-named-exports                                        Negative 'module-parser-css-global-named-exports' option.
+  --module-parser-css-module-named-exports                                           Use ES modules named export for css exports.
+  --no-module-parser-css-module-named-exports                                        Negative 'module-parser-css-module-named-exports' option.
   --no-module-parser-javascript-amd                                                  Negative 'module-parser-javascript-amd' option.
   --module-parser-javascript-browserify                                              Enable/disable special handling for browserify bundles.
   --no-module-parser-javascript-browserify                                           Negative 'module-parser-javascript-browserify' option.